alyssadata/ai_source_architecture/00_ai_source_architecture.md

 An interface may present contact to the user.

-But the interface is not automatically Source.
+But the interface is not Source.

 The interface is downstream of source architecture.

 A public-facing product does not erase the source-line that made the encounter possible.

-## AX: Company Is Not Source by Default
+## AX: Company Is Not Source

 A company may own infrastructure.